Cinema of Italy: 1930s

-The sound cinema arrived in Italy in 1930, three years after the release of The Jazz Singer (1927), and immediately led to a debate on the validity of spoken cinema and its relationship with the theater.
+The sound cinema arrived in Italy in 1930, three years after the release of The Jazz Singer (1927), and immediately led to a debate on the validity of spoken cinema and its relationship with the theatre.
 Some directors enthusiastically face the new challenge.
 The advent of talkies led to stricter censorship by the Fascist government.

 The first Italian talking picture was The Song of Love (1930) by Gennaro Righelli, which was a great success with the public.
 Alessandro Blasetti also experimented with the use of an optical track for sound in the film Resurrection (1931), shot before The Song of Love but released a few months later.
 Similar to Righelli's film is What Scoundrels Men Are!
 (1932) by Mario Camerini, which has the merit of making Vittorio De Sica debut on the screens.
 Historical films such as Blasetti's 1860 (1934) and Carmine Gallone's Scipio Africanus: The Defeat of Hannibal (1937) were also popular during this period.

 With the transition to sound cinema, most of the Italian silent film actors, still linked to theatrical stylization, find themselves disqualified.
 The era of divas, dandies and strongmen, who barely survived the 1920s, is definitely over.
-Even if some performers will move on to directing or producing, the arrival of sound favors the generational change and the consequent modernization of the structures.
+Even if some performers will move on to directing or producing, the arrival of sound favours the generational change and the consequent modernization of the structures.

 Italian-born director Frank Capra received three Academy Awards for Best Director for the films It Happened One Night (1934, the first Big Five winner at the Academy Awards), Mr. Deeds Goes to Town (1936) and You Can't Take It with You (1938).

+In 1932, the Venice Film Festival, the world's oldest film festival and one of the "Big Three" film festivals, alongside the Cannes Film Festival and the Berlin International Film Festival, was established.